The large graph limit of a stochastic epidemic model on a dynamic multilayer network: Abstract

 \section{Abstract}

-We consider an SIR-type (Susceptible $\to$ Infected $\to$ Recovered) stochastic epidemic process with multiple modes of transmission on a contact network.
+We consider a Markovian SIR-type (Susceptible $\to$ Infected $\to$ Recovered) stochastic epidemic process with multiple modes of transmission on a contact network.
 The network is given by a random graph following a multilayer configuration model where edges in different layers correspond to potentially infectious contacts of different types.
-We assume that the graph structure evolves in response to the epidemic via activation or deactivation of edges.
+We assume that the graph structure evolves in response to the epidemic via activation or deactivation of edges of infectious nodes.
 We derive a large graph limit theorem that gives a system of ordinary differential equations (ODEs) describing the evolution of quantities of interest, such as the proportions of infected and susceptible vertices, as the number of nodes tends to infinity.
 Analysis of the limiting system elucidates how the coupling of edge activation and deactivation to infection status affects disease dynamics, as illustrated by a two-layer network example with edge types corresponding to community and healthcare contacts.
-Our theorem extends some earlier results deriving the deterministic limit of stochastic SIR processes on static, single-layer configuration model graphs.
+Our theorem extends some earlier results describing the deterministic limit of stochastic SIR processes on static, single-layer configuration model graphs.
 We also describe precisely the conditions for equivalence between our limiting ODEs and the systems obtained via pair approximation, which are widely used in the epidemiological and ecological literature to approximate disease dynamics on networks.
-Potential applications include modeling Ebola dynamics in West Africa, which was the motivation for this study.
+The flexible modeling framework and asymptotic results have potential application to many disease settings including Ebola dynamics in West Africa, which was the original motivation for this study.